orangeblock/spotify-lite/README.md

 ```

 ## Mapping
-Below is a list of supported endpoints and their corresponding method names.
+Below is a list of supported endpoints and their corresponding method names, accessed via the object returned by the call to `SpotifyAPI`.
 Argument positioning and naming as explained previously:
 ### Albums
 [Get Multiple Albums](https://developer.spotify.com/documentation/web-api/reference#endpoint-get-multiple-albums) -> `albums`